10 Keys to Setting and Achieving BIG Goals

 - Lesson: Break your big goals down into small goals.
 This allows you to focus on achieving smaller goals and measuring your progress.
 If you are falling behind, you can make up ground as you work towards your next milestone.

 - Lesson: Put together your plan and then break it down into what you should be doing every day, then set up a daily routine.
-When I was a Realtor, I prospected EVERY morning (Mon-Sat) starting at 9 AM.
-Routines create structure and make it easier to work our daily action plans.
+When I was a Realtor, I prospected EVERY morning (Monday through Saturday) starting at 9 AM.
+Routines create structure and make it easier to work on our daily action plans.

 7. Work your plan – Once you know the actions you need to take every day, you must use your personal initiative and discipline to do what you know you should do, even when you don’t feel like doing it.
 This is when your resolve to overcome those obstacles you knew you would face will be tested.